yanglei99/acmeair-nodejs/README.md

 # Acme Air in NodeJS

-An implementation of the Acme Air sample application for NodeJS.
-This implementation can support multiple datastores, can run in several application modes, and can support running on a variety of runtime platforms including standalone bare metal  system, Virtual Machines, docker containers, IBM Bluemix, IBM Bluemix Container Service.
+An implementation of the Acme Air benchmark application for NodeJS.
+This implementation can support multiple datastores; run in several application modes; offer oeration insights and API management capabilities.
+It also supports running on a variety of runtime platforms including stand-alone bare-metal system, Virtual Machines, docker containers, IBM Bluemix, IBM Bluemix Container Service, Mesos through Marathon...

 ## Content